County Route 537, Upper Freehold, NJ 08514

-Areas in the Greenway open at 7 a.m.
-365 days a year.
+Areas in the park open at 7 a.m. daily, year round.

-Crosswicks Creek Park, with Historic Walnford as its centerpiece, is a 1,500+ acre park in Upper Freehold Township.
+Crosswicks Creek Park, with Historic Walnford as its centerpiece, is a 1,992-acre park in Upper Freehold Township.
 Most of the Crosswicks Creek Park forms a narrow corridor of land around Crosswicks Creek.
 Another 2,700 acres of surrounding farmland is preserved by the county and state Farmland Preservation Program.

 Crosswicks Creek begins near Fort Dix in Burlington County, travels up the northeast corner of Ocean County, meanders 7 miles in Monmouth County, becomes the dividing line between Burlington and Mercer Counties and finally empties into the Delaware River.